react-native-community/discussions-and-proposals/proposals/0540-layout-conformance-capabilities-vision.md

 </StrictLayout>
 ```

 This style of component has downsides.
 React encourages encapsulation, where individual components don’t have to reason about the tree above or around them.
 If `StrictLayout` were to radically shift behavior, it would require component authors to reason about more state outside of their component and negatively impact developer experience.
 For this reason `StrictLayout` **does not** change the default styles of a component tree.
 It instead is focused on algorithm correctness, and will only cause changes where components were previously relying on behavior divergent from browsers.
-After StrictMode is [stable](#staging), we will start flagging to developers where their component rendering is reliant on out-of-spec behavior, and attempt to offer actionable guidance (see “Migration Hints” below).
+After StrictMode is [stable](#staging), we will start flagging to developers where their component rendering is reliant on out-of-spec behavior, and attempt to offer [actionable guidance](#migration-hints).

 ### Usage

-Existing apps or shared components targeting both web and mobile can safely get wins from glovally opting into stricter layout algorithms, since any existing layout must render correctly on web.
+Existing apps or shared components targeting both web and mobile can safely get wins from globally opting into stricter layout algorithms, since any existing layout must render correctly on web.
 A `<StrictLayout>` component allows opting a component subtree into a continually growing [set of changes](#specific-w3c-conformance-issues) to align closer to web algorithms:

 ```jsx
 // Shared surfaces/components can be authored with consistent rendering